 -draftfolder +Folder Specifies the folder containing the message.
-By default, the system uses the UserMhdirectory/draft file.
-Specifying a message after the -draftfolder +Folder is the same as using the -draftmessage flag. -draftmessage Message Specifies the draft message. -editor Editor Specifies that the value of the Editor variable is the initial editor for composing or revising the message.
-Lists the command syntax, available switches (toggles), and version -help information.
+By default, the system uses the UserMhdirectory /draft file.
+Specifying a message after the -draftfolder + Folder is the same as using the -draftmessage flag. -draftmessage Message Specifies the draft message. -editor Editor Specifies that the value of the Editor variable is the initial editor for composing or revising the message. -help Lists the command syntax, available switches (toggles), and version information.
+File Message User sel Note: For MH, the name of this flag must be fully spelled out. er selected draft file. ecifies the message.
+Use the following references to specify messages: Number Number of the message. cur or . (period) Current message.
+This is the default. first First message in a folder. last Last message in a folder. next Message following the current message. prev Message preceding the current message. -nodraft folder Places the draft in the UserMhDirectory/draft file. -noedit Suppresses the initial edit. -prompt String Uses the specified string as the prompt.
+The default string is What now?.

-File Message

-Note: For MH, the name of this flag must be fully spelled out.
-User selected draft file.
-Specifies the message.
-Use the following references to specify messages: